xorinzor/xorinzor/README.md

 **xorinzor/xorinzor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm Jorin a.k.a.
-[Xorinzor](https://github.com/sponsors/xorinzor).
-A (hobby) developer / devops engineer from Groningen, The Netherlands.
+[Xorinzor](https://github.com/sponsors/xorinzor); A (hobby)-developer and Site Reliability Engineer at [Warpnet](https://warpnet.nl/).
 Here you will find some of my projects.

 ## Active Projects
  - [Shoutz0r](https://github.com/Shoutz0r) A media voting system perfect for events such as lan-parties!